ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 But failure must also not be romanticized.

-**"We learned from it" is not enough unless something actually changes.**
+"We learned from it" is not enough unless something actually changes.

 ---

-## 19. POST-MORTEM AND COLLECTIVE MEMORY
+## 22. POST-MORTEM AND COLLECTIVE MEMORY

 Every serious failure, ending, or collapse should create an opportunity for structured learning.